ansible/ansible/README.md

    * Required Process:
        * Submit github pull requests to the "ansible/devel" branch for features
-       * Fixes for bugs may be submitted to "ansible/master"
+       * Fixes for bugs may also be submitted to "ansible/release-X.Y" for the last release
        * Make sure "make tests" passes before submitting any requests.
    * Bonus points:
        * Joining the mailing list